materialsproject/atomate2/docs/user/codes/openmm.md

 run_locally(Flow([elyte_interchange_job, production_flow]))
 ```

-When the above code is executed, you should expect to see something like this:
+When the above code is executed, you should expect to see this within the
+`tutorial_system` directory:

 ```
 /tutorial_system